MLforAll/42ft_ls/README.md

 Currently Implemented:

-- Basics for argument parsing
-- Crude listings
+- Options recognized but only -a -t and -R active
 - Crude recursive listing

 TODO:

 - Protect everything against crashes
 - Error messages
-- Sorting
+- -r and -l Options
 - Fix for -R (recursive)